Skyrich2000/MiniRayTracing/README.md

 # Mini Ray Tracing

-My mini ray tracer is a simple ray tracer that can be used to render simple scenes.
+this is a simple ray tracer that can be used to render simple scenes.

 [Source Code](https://github.com/Skyrich2000/BornToCode/tree/master/minirt)